 It should not come as a surprise that our children are into anything technological, that is, PlayStation, X-Box, I-Pod, the Internet and the list goes on because after all these things are of their generation.
 It is simply in keeping with the norm of every […]

-Privacy refers to the right of an individual to determine or chose who, when, how or to what level his/her personal details can be shared.
+Privacy refers to the right of an individual to determine or chose who, when, how or to what level his/her details can be shared.
 Privacy help users trust online services with their personal information.
-Yet time and again, internet privacy is always under pressure of being undermined.
+Time and again, internet privacy is always under pressure of being undermined.
 Promoting strong data privacy measures and ethical data collection methods can protect and foster online privacy.

-Data storage costs are very low thus encouraging internet users to store their data for a very long time.
+Data storage costs are meager thus encouraging internet users to store their data for a very long time.

 - Data proliferation is on the increase due to fast sharing and distribution